Alabama Code Sections 36-20-70 to 36-20-75 govern the employment of notaries public in Alabama. Notaries public have authority to do the following:

 Ala.
 Code § 36-20-73.

-For information about being appointed and commissioned a notary public, including application, bond, and fee requirements, please contact the probate judge for your county.
+For specific information about being appointed and commissioned a notary public, including application, bond, and fee requirements, please contact the probate judge for your county.
 Click here to obtain contact information for your county probate judge.

 Alabama Attorney General opinions concerning notary law are available through the Office of the Attorney General’s website.